romainringenbach/HAR-Viewer/README.md

 - Sort by filter
 - Search
 - Tooltips
-- Visual indicators (onLoad is already defined)
+- Visual indicators on waterfall (onLoad is already defined)

 ## Documentation